influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/data_exploration.md

 [tag](/influxdb/v1.0/concepts/glossary/#tag) combination in the `h2o_quality`
 measurement.

+Note that the query results are identical to the results of the query in [Example 2](#example-2-group-query-results-by-more-than-one-tag) where we explicitly specified the `location` and `randtag` tag keys.
+This is because the `h2o_quality` measurement only has two tag keys.

 ## GROUP BY time intervals

 `GROUP BY time()` queries group query results by a user-specified time interval.